Last Updated on January 23, 2023 by Jim Ferri

 A Pope, a Palace and a Place of Worship

 As part of his 17th-century-construction campaign, Pope Innocent X built an opulent Baroque palace.
-Located on the southwest corner of the piazza, it was named Palazzo Pamphilj in honor of Innocent’s family.
+On the southwest corner of the piazza, it’s name is Palazzo Pamphilj in honor of Innocent’s family.
 For the past 100 years, however, it has been the home of the Brazilian Embassy in Italy.

 Of course, at that time in Catholic Italy many palaces required a “family chapel.”
 The Baroque chapel Innocent built is the church of Sant’Agnese in Agone, named for Saint Agnes, an early Christian saint martyred in the old stadium on the current site.

 One of the beautiful Baroque buildings on the piazza, the church is located midway across from the Fountain of the Four Rivers.